pybliometrics-dev/pybliometrics/docs/examples/AuthorRetrieval.rst

     ('2213', '5'), ('1502', '1'), ('3100', '9')]

+If you request data of a merged author profile, Scopus returns information belonging to that new profile.  pybliometrics however caches information using the old ID.
+With property `.identifer` you can verify the validity of the provided Author ID.
+When the provided ID belongs to a profile that has been merged, pybliometrics will throw a UserWarning (upon accessing the property `.identifer`) pointing to the ID of the new main profile.

-Extensive nformation on current and former affiliations is provided as namedtuples as well:
+Extensive information on current and former affiliations is provided as namedtuples as well:

 .. code-block:: python